Open Access

 By Lemma 1 and substituting the expression (6) into above formula, we have

 Proof Suppose, by contradiction, that the stated conclusion is not true.
-Then, in view of gk>0, there exists a constant ε>0, such that gkε for all k, and by Theorem 1 we have dk2gk4dk-12ωkgk-14+Hε2.
+Then, in view of gk>0Mathematical equation, there exists a constant ε>0Mathematical equation, such that gkεMathematical equation for all k, and by Theorem 1 we have dk2gk4dk-12ωkgk-14+Hε2Mathematical equation.

 Thus, we have a recursive equation which leads to